fsfxfc/sh1mmer-WM/README.md

 Here's how you do that.
 First, you need to know your Chromebook's board.
 Go to `chrome://version` on your Chromebook and copy the word after `stable-channel`.
-If `chrome://version` is blocked, you can search up your Chromebook's model name on [chrome100](https://chrome100.dev) and see what board it corresponds to. **DO NOT DOWNLOAD A RECOVERY IMAGE FROM [chrome100](https://chrome100.dev), IT WILL NOT WORK.**
+If `chrome://version` is blocked, you can search up your Chromebook's model name on [cros.download](https://cros.download/recovery) and see what board it corresponds to. **DO NOT USE WITH A RECOVERY IMAGE FROM [cros.download](https://cros.download/recovery), IT WILL NOT WORK.**

 If your board name is in the list below, great!
 Find the RAW RMA shim corresponding to your board online.
 We can no longer provide raw RMA shims due to legal reasons. [**More information here**](https://discord.gg/egWXwEDWKP).